These checking account features make it easier to manage your money.

 If you’re enrolled in online banking, you can set up alerts to notify you via email or text of certain activity.
 For example, you can set up balance alerts for when the funds in your account drop below a certain amount, which can help you avoid overdraft fees.
 Just make sure your bank has your up-to-date cell phone number and email address.

 Setting up automatic payments for recurring bills can help ensure you pay your bills on time with no hassles.
-This common checking account feature can help eliminate worry (no need to wonder whether your check was lost in the mail), save you money on stamps and free up your time.
-Automatic payments can also be a good way to help ensure your bills are paid on time when you are traveling.
+This common checking account feature can help eliminate worry (no need to wonder whether your student loan payment check was lost in the mail), save you money on stamps and free up your time.

-Many banks offer security features to help protect you if your debit card is lost or stolen, including security features on the card (such as photo ID or chip technology), monitoring for unusual purchasing, and protection against liability for fraudulent transactions reported within a specified period.
+Many banks offer security features, such as photo ID, chip technology or monitoring for unusual purchasing, to help protect you if your debit card is lost or stolen.
 Some banks may allow you to put a virtual lock on your card via your mobile or online account if you suspect the card has been lost or stolen.
-Check with your bank to learn more about the security features it offers to help protect against theft and fraud.
-It's also important to know that federal law limits your responsibility if your debit card is stolen layer, but you must act quickly to notify your bank.
+Check with your bank to learn more about the security features it offers to help protect against fraud.
+It’s also important to know that federal law limits your responsibility if your debit card is stolen, but you must act quickly to notify your bank.